whale shark and manta rays

 When: All year round.
 Itineraries prepared and specific dive sites carefully chosen depending on the monsoon.

 For who: 30+ dives.
+If only OWD certified, you have to do an AOWD course onboard.
 Familiarity with drift dives recommended.
-Also snorkelers welcome

 Type of dives: Spectacular channel-drift dives, wrecks, pinnacles, world-famous night dives